 - Able to get your health care provider to complete medical history forms for you and your baby?

 - Able to pump at least 5 Litres (about 150 oz.) of milk over a 2 month period of time?
 (If you are pumping 4oz of extra milk per day, it will take about 5 weeks to collect 150 oz. of milk.)

 If you answered YES to all of these questions, you are a strong candidate to becoming a milk donor!
 Please proceed to Step 3.

 Step 3: Learning what it takes to donate milk

 We recognize the donating breast milk is a significant and generous commitment.
 You are doing this at a time in your life when your hands are likely very full.
 Please take the time to watch this 5 minute video and assess whether this is a commitment that you can make:

 Step 4: Fill out and Submit this Form

 If you’ve decided you would like to be contacted by phone to complete the donor screening interview to donate breast milk, please fill out and submit this form.
-A staff member from the Rogers Hixon Milk bank will get back to you.
+You can anticipate a call from one of our lactation consultants within one week.
+Don’t worry if you don’t hear from us right away…we very much want to have you as a donor, if you are eligible!
 On behalf of Ontario’s most vulnerable babies and their parents…thank you!